CGNS/HDF5 - An HPC implementation#

 , i.e., integer array, a type already recognized in C, for which a separate type definition would be artificial.

-Such nodes are generally located by the software through their names, which are specified by the SIDS, rather than through their labels.
+The software generally locates such nodes through their names, which are specified by the SIDS, rather than through their labels.

 .